dimdub34/intergen/cprinter.md

 <br>

-> In the absence of intragenerational competition, cooperation depends only on a player's personal valuation of future welfare.
+> In the absence of intragenerational competition, cooperation depends only on the player's personal valuation of future welfare.

 ---

-**n=3 — 3P**
+**3P (n=3)**

 - Players must form beliefs about others’ behaviors.
 - Cooperation is contingent on altruism and expectations.